What Are Dental Implants?

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Sani, Dr. Bui, Dr. Andrews, Dr. Thondokulam, Dr. Lim, Dr. Patel, Dr. Malboubi or Dr. Carter or by an Oral and Maxillofacial Surgeon referred by our practice.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Sani, Dr. Bui, Dr. Lim, Dr. Patel, Dr. Carter or Dr. Thondokulam or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure